 Prior to joining Verrill, Eugene practiced for many years in the Corporate Department at a midsize firm in Boston, where he represented some of New England's most dynamic privately held, middle-market companies.

 Outside the office, Eugene is an active member of the community.
-He is the immediate past president of the Asian American Lawyers Association of Massachusetts.
+He is a past president of the Asian American Lawyers Association of Massachusetts.
 He is also a member of the Board of Directors of the Asian Community Development Corporation, which is the leading regional developer and preserver of affordable housing in areas of Greater Boston with high concentrations of Asian Americans.

 - American University Washington College of Law (J.D., magna cum laude)